Envelopes and refinements in categories, with applications to Functional Analysis

 The following result supplements the results of Yu.~N.~Kuznetsova's paper \cite{Kuznetsova}:

-\btm If $A$ is a commutative involutive stereotype algebra with the paracompact locally compact involutive spectrum $M=\Spec(A)$, then its $C^*$-envelope (in the category ${\tt InvSte}^\circledast$) in the classes of all morphisms, all epimorphisms and all dense epimorphisms is the algebra $C(M)$ of continuous functions on $M$:
+\btm If $A$ is a commutative involutive stereotype algebra with a paracompact locally compact involutive spectrum $M=\Spec(A)$, then its Gelfand transform ${\mathcal G}_A:A\to C(M)$ is its continuous envelope, the Kuznetsova envelope, and the envelope in the classes of all morphisms and all epimorphisms in the category ${\tt InvSte}^\circledast$ with respect to the class of $C^*$-algebras:

-\etm \bpr The equality $A^\diamondsuit=C(M)$ is already stated in Theorem \ref{LM:gamma_A=lim-C^*_A}.
-The other two ones with $\Epi$ and $\DEpi$ are proved quite simply (after the preparatory work which has already been done).
-For the class $\Epi$ the reasoning are as follows.
-By Theorem \ref{LM:gamma_A=lim-C^*_A}, the morphism ${\mathcal G}_A$ is a local limit of the net ${\mathcal C}^*$ on the object $A$, and by Proposition \ref{LM:rho-in-DEpi} it is an epimorphism:

-On the other hand, by Lemma \ref{LM:A->B-propusk-cherez-rho_U-v-InvSte} the net ${\mathcal C}^*$ generates on the inside the class of morphisms with values in $C^*$-algebras.
-Together this means that one can apply Theorem \ref{TH:funktorialnost-obolochki}, and we will obtain that ${\mathcal G}_A$ is an envelope in the class $\Epi$ of all epimorphisms with respect to the class of $C^*$-algebras: